Heritage Impact Assessment

 Border Archaeology has over 25 years’ experience delivering Heritage Impact Assessments for a diverse range of sites, both urban and rural, across England and Wales.

 What Happens Next?

-Armed with an informed appreciation of any potential Heritage impacts and how to manage them cost-effectively, you will be in a strong position to secure your development plans.
+Armed with an informed appreciation of any potential Heritage impacts and how to manage them cost-effectively, applicants will be in a stronger position to secure development plans.